kenneth-wang/linked-code/README.md

 The [notebook](./notebooks/recommender_als.ipynb) will read in the previously prepared data, build the model and display a recommendation for a randomly selected user from the test set.
 The model will also be saved in the models folder.

 ## Use Case 4: Grouping developers into communities
+Different from the other 3 notebooks, the input data in this case is read from the local disk rather than remote server.
+You need to download the dataset (i.e. user.json) to the same directory as the [notebook](./notebooks/cluster.ipynb), then run the [notebook](./notebooks/cluster.ipynb) step by step to read in and preprocess the data, extract features, train the models and obtain the clustering results.

 # Acknowledgements
 This project was created as part of the coursework for the CS5344 module in Semester 1 AY 2021/2022 from NUS.